David Atienza

 David Atienza Alonso is a Spanish/Swiss scientist in the disciplines of computer and electrical engineering.
 His research focuses on hardware‐software co‐design and management for energy‐efficient and thermal-aware computing systems, always starting from a system‐level perspective to the actual electronic design.
-He is a full professor of electrical and computer engineering at the Swiss Federal Institute of Technology in Lausanne (EPFL) and the head of the Embedded Systems Laboratory (ESL).
+He is a full professor of electrical and computer engineering at the Swiss Federal Institute of Technology in Lausanne (EPFL), Associate Vice President of Research Centers and Platforms, and the head of the Embedded Systems Laboratory (ESL).
 He is an IEEE Fellow (2016), and an ACM Fellow (2022).

 Career

 David Atienza studied computer science and engineering at Complutense University of Madrid (UCM) and gained his Bachelor's and M.Sc. degrees in 1999 and 2001, respectively.
 He then received an EU Marie Curie Scholarship to pursue a Ph.D. degree jointly from IMEC in Belgium and UCM in integrated circuit design and embedded systems design.
 After his graduation in 2005, he joined the Department of Computer Architecture and Engineering of UCM as an assistant professor, receiving the accreditation from the Spanish National Agency for Quality Assessment and Accreditation (ANECA) to become associate professor in late 2006 at UCM.
 He then became a tenure-track assistant professor at EPFL in 2008, an associate professor in early 2014, and a full professor since 2021.
+Since October 2024, he is serving as the Associate Vice President (Associate Provost) of Research Centers and Platforms at EPFL.